Cruise Capital of the WorldPhoto: Wikimedia Commons (CC BY-SA)

 PortMiami's story began in 1896 when Henry Flagler's railroad reached the small settlement.
 The port grew from a modest passenger terminal in 1915 to become the world's busiest cruise port, earning the "Cruise Capital of the World" title in 1994.
 The dramatic skyline view from Dodge Island — with cruise ships dwarfing the Art Deco buildings — captures Miami's transformation from frontier town to global gateway.

 The port sits on what was once known as Lummus Island, expanded and renamed Dodge Island in the 1960s.
-Today's state-of-the-art terminals, including the stunning new MSC Terminal AAA (opened 2025) and Royal Caribbean's Crown of Miami, represent nearly $2 billion in recent investment.
+Today's modern terminals, including the new MSC Terminal AAA (opened 2025) and Royal Caribbean's Crown of Miami, represent nearly $2 billion in recent investment.

 Frequently Asked Questions